Learning Disability Today

 What does a freelance career look like for an autistic writer?

 I’ve spent a lot of time investigating how I work best as a neurodivergent person.
-Gradually, and with great caution, I’ve recently settled into a fully freelance career as a writer.
+Gradually, and with great caution, I’ve recently settled into a fully freelance career.
+But what does freelancing look like for autistic writer?

 Freelancers are self-employed or independent workers who are hired by companies on an ad hoc or part-time basis.
 They don’t have the same benefits or security as full-time employees, but they do have a level of autonomy and freedom to choose their work schedule and routine.
 There are a number of positives to having a freelance career, such as flexibility, self-sufficiency, and independence, however, these are balanced with a level of uncertainty, insecurity, and a lot of invoice-chasing.